Ultrawipf/OpenFFBoard_wiki/OpenFFBoard-(State-and-roadmap).md

 6 analog pins are available as gamepad axes (pedals...) with optional autoranging and can be disabled individually.

 #### Emergency stop:
-An E-Stop pin can be pulled down on the STM board to stop the FFB For added security the enable pin on the tmc can also be pulled down externally.
+An E-Stop pin can be pulled down on the STM board to stop the FFB.
+For added security, the enable pin on the TMC can also be pulled down externally.

 #### ODrive support:
 An ODrive can receive torque commands and report the encoder position via a CAN bus for FFB.